rafe-sh/Codewars/README.md

 # My-Codewars-Solutions
-This my solutions of codewars kata that I've dealt with
+This is my solutions of codewars kata that I've dealt with